Black sicklebill: Subspecies and taxonomy

-Status and Conservation
+Status and conservation

-With a population estimated around 2,000-10,000 individual birds, the habitat Due to ongoing habitat loss, small population size, and hunting in some areas for food and its tail feathers, the black sicklebill is declining in a relatively relevant portion of it distribution.
-It is classified as Least Concern on the IUCN Red List of Threatened Species, and is listed on Appendix II of CITES.
+With a population estimated at around 2,000-10,000 individual birds, the habitat Due to ongoing habitat loss, small population size, and hunting in some areas for food and its tail feathers, the black sicklebill is declining in a relatively relevant portion of its distribution.
+It is classified as Least Concern on the IUCN Red List of Threatened Species and is listed in Appendix II of CITES.